IRS Certified Mail Letters – Reasons and Responses

 Think about how you are going to resolve the taxes owed.
 You might be able to pay the balance all at once and if so that’s often the easiest solution followed up by a First Time Penalty abatement.

 Offer in Compromise, Currently Not Collectible Status and bankruptcy are other options.
 Not all taxes qualify for bankruptcy and if you only owe tax debt, Offer In Compromise is almost always the better option.
 See our Offer In Compromise vs bankruptcy comparison for more information.

 Bottom line: The purpose of the CP504 is to notify you that your case is getting closer to collection activity.

 [#2] Final Notice of Intent to Levy (CP90)

-A levy is an attempt at forcible collection of debt through legal means – garnishing a paycheck, filing a lien on property, seizure of property, confiscating a bank balance, or whatnot.
+A levy is an attempt at a forcible collection of debt through legal means – garnishing a paycheck, filing a lien on the property, seizure of property, confiscating a bank balance, or whatnot.

 How to Respond to a Final Notice of Intent to Levy: